Zensai Scanner User Guide

 If the camera doesn't start, check that your browser has permission to access the camera.
 Tap the padlock icon in the address bar to review permissions.

-The scanner accepts QR codes only from authorized Zensai Scanner URLs.
+The Scanner accepts QR codes only from authorized Zensai Scanner URLs.
 A code from an unrecognized source won't trigger navigation.

 User profile view